Child and Adolescent Mental Health Studies (2022 - 2024)

 A quarter of U.S. college students are estimated to experience Internet overuse, which is associated with an increased risk of depression, anxiety, loneliness, and various neuropsychological changes.
 Discusses these negative consequences and strategies to reduce use.
 Topics include: brain mechanisms and behavioral patterns; how brain/behavioral mechanisms are exploited to make video games, TV, and websites addictive; how to regain balance.

 CAMS-UA 504 Offered in the fall and spring.
-Baroni, Castellanos, Shatkin, Waugh.
+Shatkin, Waugh.
 2 points.

 Addresses current problems facing our society and threatening our mental health, such as the opioid epidemic, gun violence, video game addiction, legal use of marijuana, and prolonged separation of children from their parents.
 Students contrast what is scientifically understood with what is commonly believed and learn critical reading and thinking skills as they parse fact from fiction, reality from supposition.
-Given the topical nature of this course, themes may vary by semester and instructor expertise (including a focus on social and cultural issues, novel neuroscience, digital health technology, etc.).
+Themes may vary by semester and instructor expertise (including a focus on social and cultural issues, novel neuroscience, digital health technology, etc.).

 Singin’ in the Brain: Music and the Developing Child